Introduction to Middletown

 This opening page was completely wrong for three years here on CTMQ.
-(See the first comment below.)
-Normally I’d be embarrassed by this, but it really wasn’t my fault (seriously, scroll down and read that first comment).
+(See David’s comment below.)
+Normally I’d be embarrassed by this, but it really wasn’t my fault.

 These signs are the biggest – by far – of any of the 20 panels around town.
 There are four giant signs, almost as tall as me, that give an overview of the first four centuries of white man’s incursion into town.

 Actually, to be fair, the 1600’s panel does indeed start out with a nice paragraph about the Wangunks and their home here called Mattabeseck.
 In fact, even after whitey settled on the shores of the mighty Connecticut here, they incorporated the town as Mattabeseck which, at that time, spanned the river and many miles north all the way up into present day Berlin.

 It only took them 3 years to get rid of that Native name though and it became Middletown – because it was about halfway between Hartford and Old Saybrook.
 How fortuitous that 400 years later it actually IS pretty much in the middle of the state.
 Which is kind of weird if you think about it.